christian-vorhemus/autcar/docs/4_AutCar_General.md

 # Overview of AutCar

 This tutorial gives some hands-on experience with the AutCar library more information about the training process and useful methods.
-As a prerequisites, make sure that your car is [assembled](https://github.com/christian-vorhemus/autcar/blob/master/docs/1_Hardware_Assembly.md), the [software is installed](https://github.com/christian-vorhemus/autcar/blob/master/docs/2_Software_Setup.md) and you have an open SSH connection to your car.
+As a prerequisite, make sure that your car is [assembled](https://github.com/christian-vorhemus/autcar/blob/master/docs/1_Hardware_Assembly.md), the [software is installed](https://github.com/christian-vorhemus/autcar/blob/master/docs/2_Software_Setup.md) and you have an open SSH connection to your car.

 ## The library